Event Name: European Outdoor Educators Conference

 The EOE conference is a key networking event for social and youth workers, teachers and educators, students and academics.
 The theme of the 2019 conference was Diversity and Inclusion in Outdoor & Experiential Learning.

 Reason for organisation selecting destination/venue

-The conference was hosted at the new Kerry Sports Academy building, on campus at IT Tralee.
+The conference was hosted at the new Kerry Sports Academy building, on MTU’s Tralee campus.
 This facility features large tiered lecture hall, and various rooms for practical and theory based break-out sessions, and was designed for universal access.